-Gwyneth Paltrow, walking wellness encyclopedia/makeup-free pioneer, has given us, the people, so much in her 44 years on this Earth.
+Gwyneth Paltrow, walking wellness encyclopedia slash makeup-free pioneer, has given us, the people, so much in her 44 years on this Earth.

 She introduced us to vaginal steaming and helped us find where to buy the perfect 14k gold dildo, and - my God, she brought the concept of "conscious uncoupling" into our everyday lexicon, and to be honest, we're all the better for it.

-But in her latest interview with Harper's Bazaar, conducted by Sam Bee of TBS' Full Frontal With Samantha Bee, the notorious over-sharer shared that her first dealings with fame almost turned her off from revealing different parts of her life, as doing so invites unwanted scrutiny.
+But in her latest interview with Harper's Bazaar, conducted by Samantha Bee of Full Frontal with Sam Bee, the notorious over-sharer shared that her first dealings with fame almost turned her off from revealing different parts of her life, as doing so invites unwanted scrutiny.

 A photo posted by Harper's BAZAAR (@harpersbazaarus) on Oct 11, 2016 at 8:09am PDT

 Like all Paltrow interviews, this one was not without its juicy tidbits.
-For example, the actress divulged that she believes her daughter is "super ballsy," she can't go to bed knowing there are dishes in the sink and when she was 27 years old, her dad (legendary director Bruce Paltrow) told her she was "getting a little weird" in the midst of her post-Oscar fame.
+For example, the actress divulged that she believes her daughter is "super ballsy," she can't go to bed knowing there are dishes in the sink, and when she was 27-years-old, her dad (the legendary director Bruce Paltrow) told her she was "getting a little weird" in the midst of her post-Oscar fame.
 "You're kind of an asshole," he said to her.

 A photo posted by Harper's BAZAAR (@harpersbazaarus) on Oct 11, 2016 at 7:26am PDT